 We all know the scent, that earthy fresh aroma that fills the air during those first few minutes of rain.
-Had someone asked me two days ago what causes the phenomenon, I would have had no idea.
+But what causes the phenomenon?
 After all, rain is just water, and water has no odor, right?
-So, what's making the smell?

-Thankfully, the scientists at the Massachusetts Institute of Technology (MIT) conducted roughly 600 experiments and found out why they believe rain brings forth that lovely perfume.
+Thankfully, the scientists at the Massachusetts Institute of Technology (MIT) conducted hundreds of experiments and found out why they believe rain brings forth that lovely perfume.
 By using high-speed cameras to observe raindrops as they hit various porous surfaces, they discovered that small air bubbles become trapped under the drops upon impact, rise up to the surface, and then escape into the surrounding air.
 It's in the released air that we'll find the root of the scent called petrichor, the smell we associate with rain.

 Cullen R. Buie, an assistant professor of mechanical engineering at MIT, said about the findings, "Rain happens every day — it's raining now, somewhere in the world.
 It's a very common phenomenon, and it was intriguing to us that no one had observed this mechanism before."